kubernetes/enhancements/keps/sig-node/3721-support-for-env-files/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes, Containers already running will have their environment variables populated from the specified file.
-But on restart, the fields will be stripped and the feature will no longer work.
+But on restart, the fields will be skipped and the feature will no longer work.

 ###### What happens if we reenable the feature if it was previously rolled back?